getodk/docs/odk1-src/central-projects.rst

 In the future, additional workflow features are planned to make processes like training and drafting Forms easier.

 We place these workflow controls for all Forms in a single place, on the Form Workflow tab at the Project level.
-To access it, navigate to the Project and select the tab at the top of the page labelled :guilabel:`Form Workflow`.
+To access it, navigate to the Project and select the tab at the top of the page labeled :guilabel:`Form Workflow`.

    .. image:: /img/central-projects/workflow.png